Share this:

 - If you voted for another candidate, you probably did so because of the main two choices were unpalatable.
 Corey Fauconier might be more to your taste. he is beholden to no one and will seek to serve the people.

 - The vote is likely to be tiny – I would say 10-15% turnout max.
 Any significant Trump turnout will affect the vote.
-This 2014 January special election in a Hampton Roads state senate district between now Senator Linwood Lewis and Rep. Wayne Coleman was particularly contested because senate control was potentially at stake.
+This 2014 January special election in a Hampton Roads state senate district between now Senator Linwood Lewis and Republican Wayne Coleman was particularly contested because senate control was potentially at stake.
 (Over a million dollars was spent!)
 Here is the result:

 Lewis – 10,203 Coleman – 10,192